vaharoni/expo-webbrowser-keyboard-issue/README.md

 ## Branches

-The repo has 3 branches:
+The repo has a few branches.

+Branches where the issue is not observed:

-- `main` - no use of unistyles, demonstrating a workable version
+- `main` - no use of unistyles
+- `unistyles-2.7.2` - use of unistyles 2.7.2
+- `edge-to-edge` - use of react-native-edge-to-edge
+- `keyboard-controller` - use of react-native-keyboard-controller
+- `keyboard-controller-edge-to-edge` - use of react-native-keyboard-controller and react-native-edige-to-edge

+Branches where the issue is observed:

-- `unistyles-2.20` - use of unistyles 2.20, demonstrating the issue
+- `unistyles-2.20` - use of unistyles 2.20
-- `unistyles-3` - use of unistyles 3 (beta), demonstrating the issue
+- `unistyles-3` - use of unistyles 3 (beta)

-The repo also contains an `.apk` file for each variant in the `apk` branch.
+The repo also contains a few `.apk` files for some variants in the `apk` branch.

 ## To reproduce